Streamlinelv/cartbounty/README.md

 You will be able to manually contact your visitors and remind about the abandoned cart.
 You could offer them an additional discount on the cart by sending them a coupon in order to persuade them.

-If you would like to receive email notifications about abandoned carts and send automated abandoned cart recovery emails to customers, please visit our [WooCommerce Live Checkout Field Capture Pro - save abandoned carts](http://majas-lapu-izstrade.lv/woocommerce-save-abandoned-carts-pro "WooCommerce Live Checkout Field Capture Pro - save abandoned carts") plugin version.
+If you would like to receive email notifications about abandoned carts and send automated abandoned cart recovery emails to customers via [MailChimp](https://mailchimp.com) or [ActiveCampaign](https://www.activecampaign.com/?_r=5347LGDC), please visit our [WooCommerce Live Checkout Field Capture Pro - save abandoned carts](https://majas-lapu-izstrade.lv/woocommerce-save-abandoned-carts-pro "WooCommerce Live Checkout Field Capture Pro - save abandoned carts") plugin version.

 #### Plugin basics and features: